DevExpress/testcafe/docs/articles/documentation/extending-testcafe/reporter-plugin/helpers.md

 **Example**

-The following example demonstrates how to add numbering to the errors.
+The following example demonstrates how to number errors:

 ```js
 async reportTestDone (name, testRunInfo, meta) {